oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 ## Introduction

 This lab introduces you to the features of Oracle Data Safe.
-You will prepare your environment in Oracle Cloud Infrastructure for the lab, register your Autonomous Database with Oracle Data Safe, and discover sensitive data.
+You will prepare your environment in Oracle Cloud Infrastructure for the lab, register your Autonomous AI Database with Oracle Data Safe, and discover sensitive data.

 You can do this lab in Oracle's free tier with trial credits, in your own tenancy using a paid Oracle Cloud account, or in an Oracle-provided environment, such as LiveLabs.